 Good hygiene is the first line of defense against salmonella contamination.
 Make sure to wash your hands thoroughly with hot, soapy water before and after handling raw chicken or any other raw food.
 Additionally, it is important to regularly clean and sanitize all surfaces and utensils that come into contact with raw chicken.

-See also How long to cook lamb meatballs
+See also How to cook beef strips in oven

 2. Cook chicken thoroughly